 Depending on where you live, there are literally thousands of options when it comes to hiking trails, all with different views and designed for different skill levels.
 A simple Google search for hiking trails in your area is a great place to start to find the right one for you.
 If Google doesn’t give you what you’re looking for, a visit to your local camping store or National Parks office can usually point you in the right direction.

 In places like Washington State and Oregon, there are websites dedicated to the registration, profiling, and advertising of local trails for people in the area.
 A national website called All Trails has a similar function for trails across the country.
+See our review of the best hiking trails in Alaska to give you more options.

 Be forewarned that these sites are usually user-input based so the reliability is not always the best, however, trails that are hard to find (or that don’t exist) are usually pointed out and deleted from the site in a timely manner.